 Learning Technology Integrations

-By Russell Davidson, Associate Director for Digital Education, Center for Excellence in Teaching and Learning YuJa, Perusall, McGraw Hill Education, Vista Higher Learning, Cengage, MacMillan Learning, Top Hat – all of these (and many more) are external tools that can be made available for students to use through Blackboard.
-While some are fairly basic textbook […]
+By Russell Davidson, Associate Director for Digital Education YuJa, Perusall, McGraw Hill Education, Vista Higher Learning, Cengage, MacMillan Learning, and Top Hat are all examples of external tools that can be made available for students to use through Blackboard.
+While some are fairly basic textbook integrations that let you link to particular chapters or publisher-provided […]

 Read More… from Learning Technology Integrations